 Who Do Speech-Language Pathologists Help?

-According to the Association for Research in Otolaryngology (ARO), “about one in six Americans have disabling (moderate-or-worse) impairments of hearing and/or other sensory or communication disorders.”11 These disorders can be present from birth, develop over time or be brought on by sudden physiological changes.
-The National Institute on Deafness and Other Communication Disorders (NIDCD) reports that more than 7% of American children ages 3-17 have experienced some form of communication disorder in the past 12 months.12
+About one in six Americans has a hearing, balance, sensory or other communication disorder.12 These disorders can be present from birth, develop over time or be triggered by sudden physiological changes.
+The National Institute on Deafness and Other Communication Disorders (NIDCD) reports that more than 7% of American children ages 3-17 have experienced some form of communication disorder in the past 12 months.13

-With such a spectrum of potential patients, SLPs often work directly with both children and adults, with 42% working in schools, 25% in specialist offices (e.g., with occupational therapists, physical therapists, audiologists and other speech therapists), 14% in hospitals, 4% in skilled nursing facilities and 3% in a self-employment capacity, for example as a consultant or practice owner.13
+With such a spectrum of potential patients, SLPs often work directly with both children and adults, with 40% working in schools, 26% in specialist offices (e.g., with occupational therapists, physical therapists, audiologists and other speech therapists), 14% in hospitals, 4% in skilled nursing facilities and 3% in a self-employment capacity, for example as a consultant or practice owner.14

 What Does a Speech Pathologist Do?

-The U.S. Bureau of Labor Statistics (BLS) identifies some of the typical daily duties of speech-language pathologists as:14
+The U.S. Bureau of Labor Statistics (BLS) identifies some of the typical daily duties of speech-language pathologists as:15

 - Evaluate levels of speech, language and swallowing difficulties

-- Develop treatment plans to manage patient needs
+- Develop individualized treatment plans to manage patient needs

 - Teach patients how to improve their voice quality and create challenging sounds